eflexsystems/ember-drag-drop/README.md

 </SortableObjects>
 ```

-On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired unless the optional parameter 'enableSort' is false.
+On drop of an item in the list, the sortableObjectList is re-ordered and onSortEnd is fired unless the optional parameter 'enableSort' is false.
 You can check out an example of this is action [here](https://mharris717.github.io/ember-drag-drop/)

 `useSwap` defaults to true and is optional.
 If you set it to false, then the sort algorithm will cascade the swap of items, pushing the values down the list.
 [See Demo](https://mharris717.github.io/ember-drag-drop/#/horizontal)